-Alternatively, learn how to use the Microsoft Word automatic referencing system – it will save you lots of time by putting together your bibliography for you!
+Alternatively, learn how to use the Microsoft Word automatic referencing system – it will save you loads of time by putting together your bibliography for you!

 Spending more time on colours than notes

-If you do happen to have particularly beautiful notes though, you could actually end up making money from Instagramming them.
+If you do happen to have particularly beautiful notes though, you could actually end up making money by Instagramming them.